Det-Kongelige-Bibliotek/kbOpenSeadragon/README.md

         and run `bundle install`.

-    * Usage:
+    * Usage, do one of this:

-       In your `application.css`, include the css file:
+       1 - In your `application.css`, include the css file:

        ```css
          /*